tgaff/installfest/README.md

 * completely replace Maverick suggestion with 'upgrade to yosemite'?
 * completely remove ubuntu and windows instructions?
 * copy over images from wdi-sf-july if wanted
-* include more detailed instructions for PostgreSQL
 * sublime and emmet?

 ## Done

 * commented out ubuntu and windows instructions sections
-* included `brew install postgresql`
+* included instructions for PostgreSQL
 * included instructions for Node.js
 * included instructions for MongoDB
 * added a few notes on what things are / why installing